 Hysterosalpingography (HSG) can be another alternative.
 This test involves an X-ray and is now usually replaced with HyCoSy.

-For more information or to book an appointment please call our fertility nurse Claire Turner on 01634 662883.
+For more information or to book an appointment please call our x-ray department on 01634 662863.